mondbr/pofda-mywork/README.md

  ## Contributes, referenes

- ## Author
- About me:
+ ## About me:

- As I don't have any prevoius programming experience nor knowledge of basing coding, I am using multiple sources and references to help me to complete the assignment.
+ My name is Monika Dabrowska and I am an [ATU](https://www.atu.ie/) student of first semester of Programming and Scripting module on Higher Diploma in Data Analytics course in Summer 2023/24.
+I don't have any prevoius programming experience nor knowledge of basing coding, so I am using multiple sources and references to help me to complete the assignments.

 ---